 From the early grades, a foundation of literacy is formed.
 Our English Language Arts program emphasizes phonemic awareness, word-attack skills, and comprehension as students read and respond to quality literature and informational texts.
 Writing skills, grammar, spelling, and vocabulary are integrated components of this program.
 Grades K–2 uses the comprehensive Superkids curriculum.
 Grades 3–5 uses the dynamic Journeys curriculum.

 Observation and experimentation are key concepts in the lower grades as students are introduced to the scientific method.
 Students learn to make more complex inquiries and investigate the world through hands-on activities as they advance through the grades.
 Earth, physical, and life sciences are explored.
 First through 8th Grades use the Inspire Science curriculum.

 This course provides students the opportunity to explore the world beyond themselves and to learn about their place in their families, school community, and greater community.
 Students look into the past to see how time and place have influenced their present lives.
 Understanding is enhanced through activities, projects, cross-curricular exploration, and field trips.
 In addition, Grades 1–5 have a weekly current events unit carefully curated for grade appropriateness and to include a Catholic perspective.

 Fine arts and vocal music instill both the confidence and skills students need to express themselves creatively.
 Specialists in these fields enrich students’ educational experience by teaching specific skills and providing inspiration and support.
 See our Music and Arts in Action programs.

 In our computer lab, students learn keyboarding and other basic skills to assist with the integration of technology across the curriculum.

-Through games and activities, students develop the use and control of their muscles and learn individual, lifelong athletic skills, sportsmanship, and teamwork.
+Our physical education classes help our students develop the use and control of their muscles and learn individual, lifelong athletic skills, sportsmanship, and teamwork.